forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 BALF          | 22.5 (21-24) | -

-* Table 1
+###### Yang Figure 1
+It is visible that the average viral load and the detection rate correlate: BAL>Sputum>NPS~OPS and severe cases have a slightly higher viral load especially in sputum.

+###### Yang Figure 2
-* Figure 2 shows time series of viral loads for a series 21 individuals (18 severe and 3 mild patients).
+Figure 2 shows time series of viral loads for a series 21 individuals (18 severe and 3 mild patients).
 The detection rates vary for different time points, for different patients and for different locations:
-  * While *no* viral RNA was detected in the upper respiratory tract, at the *same* time it was positive in BALF for the cases 01, 03, 07, 11, 12, 13, and 16 (Figure 2).
+* While *no* viral RNA was detected in the upper respiratory tract, at the *same* time it was positive in BALF for the cases 01, 03, 07, 11, 12, 13, and 16.
 * "Viral RNA was tested negative in the first three or all of the upper respiratory samples.
 However, viral RNA was detected either by the further detection of upper respiratory samples (cases 21–28) or BALF samples (cases 02, 04, 06, and 07) (Figures 2 and S1)."

+###### Yang Figure 3
-* Figure 3 shows CT Scans of the mentioned 11 cases (02, 04, 06, 07 and 21-28) tested negative at least 3 time in the upper respiratory tract.
-The CT  show typical ground-glass opacity in the lungs, suggesting a viral pneumonia.
+Figure 3 shows CT Scans of the mentioned 11 cases (02, 04, 06, 07 and 21-28) tested negative at least 3 time in the upper respiratory tract.
+The CT  show typical ground-glass opacity in the lungs, suggesting a viral pneumonia. //not displayed here.